se-for-sci/se-for-sci.github.io/content/week5/typing.md

 If you fully statically type your codebase, then you can try `mypyc`.
 This compiles your Python into a compiled language and can give you a speed boost, ranging from 2-5x.
-This is used on mypy itself, and on the black code formatter.
+This is used on MyPy itself, and on the black code formatter.
 Results may vary, and it's not as fast as normal compiled code, but it could be very useful and basically free once you are statically typed.